Anxiety is one of the most prevalent mental health conditions, affecting approximately 7.6 percent of the global population.

-Aside from medication, there are several strategies you can use to help reduce anxiety symptoms, from exercising to deep breathing.
+In many cases, medication is often required as a main course of treatment.
+Though, there are several strategies you can also use to help reduce anxiety symptoms, from exercising to breathing techniques.

-Additionally, there are some foods you can eat that may help lower the severity of your symptoms, mostly due to their brain-boosting properties.
+Additionally, there are some foods you can eat that may help support brain function and lower the severity of your symptoms, mostly due to their brain-boosting properties.

 Here are 6 science-backed foods and beverages that may provide anxiety relief.